acolchado/query-string-values-extension/README.md

-# Query String Values Chrome Extension
+![Alt Query String Values] (https://raw.github.com/acolchado/query-string-values-extension/master/extension/img/icon-38.png) Query String Values Chrome Extension
+===

 Chrome extension that allows you to see the current tab's query string values in a clean form.

 ![Alt Query String Values] (https://raw.github.com/acolchado/query-string-values-extension/master/docs/Screenshot.JPG)

+## Install from the Google Chrome Store

+Visit the [Query String Values] extension page at the [Google Chrome Store]

 ## Install Manually
 I have not yet published this extension to the Chrome Store, it takes longer to package than to create,